Claire Grieve takes flight

 Also, we are working on some new shows here at the moment.
 Last night was our first Viva Disco! performance which went really well and in the next few weeks we will premier our Lion King show!
 Then in a month or so we have a new Trapeze Show to open, which is called Underworld; inspired by the film series with the same name.
 So that is all very exciting!

 As for 2017 as a whole, I am here until September on this contract so I haven’t thought much about what’s next yet!
 But I’d definitely like to continue in this direction of travelling and performing Circus/Trapeze and Dance together.

 We wish you the best for 2017 & beyond Claire – thank you!

 Claire is one of our many graduates enjoying life as a full-time performer and teacher.
 Train with us.

 “I feel so lucky to have been given such a versatile training because it has given me so much confidence going into the working world knowing that no new style is going to faze me… The intimate environment of Dance For All means you get so much one-to-one tuition within classes and establish great relationships with all of your teachers and classmates.”

-Competing in tough auditions, our alumni win contracts to work in the USA, Bollywood India, Paris, Australia, the UK, Mediterranean and the Middle East, performing with international cruise liner companies and/or work at five-star hotels, international dance companies and theme parks, such as Disneyland Paris.
+Competing in tough auditions, our alumni win contracts to work in the Mediterranean, Caribbean, Far East, Americas, Europe, Australia, UK, Middle East, India… performing with international cruise liner companies including P&O, Costa, Princess, Celestyal, Seacruise, Ibero Crueros, MSC, Disney, HNA, Carnival Cruises; performing at five-star hotels, in Bollywood films, touring with international dance companies and performing at theme parks, such as Disneyland Paris.

 We’re incredibly proud of our high graduate employment rates: